facebookincubator/velox/velox/docs/functions/spark/string.rst

     It has several differences with casting value to string:

-    - It prints null values (either from column or struct field) as "NULL".
+    - It prints null values as "NULL".

-    - It prints binary values (either from column or struct field) using the hex format.
+    - It prints binary values using the hex format.

 .. spark:function:: translate(string, match, replace) -> varchar